LarrySnyder/ASJ/index.md

 - John Cheney-Lippold, _We Are Data_
 - Thomas S. Mullaney, et al. (eds.), _Your Computer Is On Fire_

+# GitHub Repository

+Many of the Jupyter notebooks and other materials from the course are available on our [GitHub repo](https://github.com/LarrySnyder/ASJ).

 # Acknowlegments

 This course was developed with partial support from a grant from the Lehigh University Humanities Lab.
 This support is gratefully acknowledged.